gokriznastic/HybridSN/README.md

 ## Acknowledgement

-Part of codes is from a implementation of Classification of HSI using CNN by [Konstantinos Fokeas](https://github.com/KonstantinosF/Classification-of-Hyperspectral-Image).
+Part of this code is from a implementation of Classification of HSI using CNN by [Konstantinos Fokeas](https://github.com/KonstantinosF/Classification-of-Hyperspectral-Image).